-Have you ever seen the Great Andromeda Galaxy (Messier 31)?
-If not, try finding the Andromeda galaxy before you take on the Triangulum galaxy.
-Shining 8 to 9 times more brightly than the Triangulum galaxy, the Andromeda galaxy is the most distant object that you can easily see with the unaided eye.
-Fortunately, the Triangulum and Andromeda galaxies are a relatively close 15 degrees apart.
-(For reference, a fist-width at an arm length approximates 10 degrees.)
+The Andromeda galaxy shines 8 to 9 times more brightly than the Triangulum galaxy, which is the most distant object that you can easily see with the unaided eye.
+Fortunately, the Triangulum and Andromeda galaxies are a relatively close 15 degrees apart (for reference, a fist-width at an arm length approximates 10 degrees).

 Now for a word of warning: even if you’re staring right at the Triangulum galaxy, it’s still possible to miss it.
 You won’t see the galaxy’s stars at all.
 Sometimes, this galaxy looks almost transparent, like a water spot on a window.
-The small blob in your binocular field might resemble an unwashed spot on an otherwide clean window.
+The small blob in your binocular field might resemble an unwashed spot on an otherwise clean window.
 If you’ve never seen this deep-sky object before, it’s hard to know what to look for.

 Once you finally spot the Triangulum galaxy, you may wonder how you overlooked it so many times before.

 Science of the Triangulum galaxy.
 The Triangulum galaxy is located at a distance of about 2.7 million light-years from our Milky Way.
 It’s a spiral galaxy, whose face-on orientation has given it the nickname Pinwheel Galaxy (another face-on spiral, Messier 101, also has this nickname).

 The Triangulum galaxy is the third-largest member of our Local Group of galaxies.
 Our Local Group consists of several dozen galaxies; our Milky Way, the Andromeda galaxy and the Triangulum galaxy are the largest members.